heydarbadirli/hbcraft-contracts/README.md

 | `changePoolAvailabilityStatus`    | **1**       | Changes the availability status of a specific staking pool. | `uint256 poolID` `PoolDataType parameterToChange` `bool valueToAssign` |
 | `setPoolMiniumumDeposit`          | **1**       | Sets the minimum deposit amount for a specific pool.  | `uint256 poolID` `uint256 newMinimumDepositAmount` |

-## Fund Management
+## Staking Fund Management
-- Contract owners and admins can collect and redeploy tokens staked in the pools if needed.
+- Contract owners and admins can collect and restore the tokens staked in the pools if needed.

 | Function                          | Access Tier | Description                                           | Parameters                              |
 |:----------------------------------|:------------|:------------------------------------------------------|:----------------------------------------|